slbailey/Retrovue/docs/runtime/schedule_service.md

 ## Content Authority Constraint

-**ScheduleService may only schedule assets that Content Manager has marked as canonical/approved for broadcast.**
+**ScheduleService may only schedule CatalogAsset entries that are marked as canonical/approved for broadcast.**

 ScheduleService is forbidden from: